thierrymoudiki/thierrymoudiki.github.io/_posts/2025-03-31-glm-zeroinfl.md

 The examples demonstrate how you can obtain conformalized predictions from R models, including Generalized Linear Models (GLMs; here Poisson, Quasi-Poisson, and [zero inflated GLMs](https://www.jstatsoft.org/article/view/v027i08)).
 More examples can be found in the [package's vignette](https://docs.techtonique.net/rvfl/) ("Get Started" and "Articles" sections).

+PS: It's worth mentioning that the lower bound is 0 in this particular example.
+Truncating the distribution to 0 is a question for future work.

 {% include 2025-03-31-glm-zero-infl.html %}